aiven/devportal/docs/products/redis/howto/connect-go.rst

 Connect with Go
 ---------------

-This example connects to Redis™* service from Go, making use of the ``go-redis/redis`` library.
+This example connects to Redis®* service from Go, making use of the ``go-redis/redis`` library.

 Variables
 '''''''''